REDl3east/cappy/README.md

 * A flashlight mode!

 ### Demo
-The demo is heavily compressed to save space.
+This demo is heavily compressed to save space.
 When you run the application it will run smoother and be at your native resolution. :)

 <img src="assets/demo.gif">